the-political-compass/data-driven-political-compass/index.md

 In the figure above, the 10 topics that most divide democrats and republicans are represented as dots.
 The larger the dot, the more the topic is talked about in the news: for example, Brett Kavanaugh received a lot of attention.
 Most points topics are on the top left of the graph, hence Republicans have often a more positive sentiment than Democrats on the top 10 divisive topics.
 Indeed, half of these topics are about Republican politicians, so it's a reasonable result!

 The analysis shows that most divisive topics are in fact not topics of long-term vision for the country but rather concerning transient issues that we could label as part of "culture wars" – they are related to particular people who polarized the public debate, such as Mike Pompeo and Mike Pence or the former FBI director Jim Comey.
-Interestingly, a topic about former president Donald Trump is not present.
-The only long-term topic out of the most divisive ones is the 'Rejection of Paris accord', which unsurprisingly triggered positive sentiments from republicans.
+The only long-term topic out of the most divisive ones is the 'Paris climate accord', which surprisingly triggered positive sentiments from republicans.
+After further inspection of the quotes, however, conservative republicans often expressed themselves positive about the *withdrawal* of the US from the accord in 2017, which solves the apparent contradiction.
 Another interesting finding is that 2 out of the top 10 most divisive topics are Trump-appointed Supreme Court Justices, Kavanaugh and Gorsuch, showing the politicization of the Supreme Court which has become a powerful player in a country with blocked legislature.
 Finally, we don't see among these topics any Democrats personality, but since the period under study (2015-2020) largely corresponds to Donald Trump's presidency, it is reasonable that people in his entourage, either members of the government of his appointees, received more attention than others.
 <!--{'920': 'Mike Pompeo','380': 'Mike Pence','558': 'Judge Neil Gorsuch','680': 'John Bolton','143': 'Kavanaugh family','208': 'FBI and Jim Comey','360': 'FISC, Adam Schiff','566': 'Rejection of Paris accord','615': 'Marco Rubio','841': 'Pittsburgh shooting'}-->

 Also, it might be interesting to have a look at the sentiments on these topics of some prominent American politicians, whose opinions are generally well-known.

 <embed type="text/html" src="assets/plotly/heatmap.html" width="810px" height="620px">
-<p style="color:grey"> In the above figure, topics above the line correspond to the 10 most divisive topics.
+<p style="color:grey"> In the above figure, topics above the black line correspond to the 10 most divisive topics.
 The ones below the line, in <i>italics</i>, are instead some of the most dominant topics.</p>

-On average, the sentiments of politicians of each party reflect the party sentiments showed before, and for specific people it corresponds very well to what we would expect.
+On average, the sentiments of politicians of each party reflect the party sentiments showed before, and for some specific people their predicted sentiments correspond well to what we would expect.
 For example, Hillary Clinton has a very negative sentiment towards Republican politicians and appointees or towards the [Pittsburgh shooting](https://en.wikipedia.org/wiki/Pittsburgh_synagogue_shooting), but has a pretty neutral sentiment towards Paris climate accord, which is coherent with the fact that climate has not exactly been one of her top priorities in the 2016 campaign.
 On the other side, John McCain has positive sentiments towards his party colleagues, but has a very negative opinion of the Democrat [Adam Schiff](https://en.wikipedia.org/wiki/Adam_Schiff).
 Despite that, there are also speakers whose sentiments are pretty confusing: why does Joe Biden have such a positive opinion of Mike Pompeo, and why the latter have such a low self-esteem?
 Overall, though, we can see clearly why these topics are the most divisive ones – the sentiments vary widely between opposite extremes.
 In contrast, the sentiments of the dominant topics we picked are very mild, and vastly similar for everyone.

 {% include question.html in_text=true
   text="Inferring a new<br> Political Compass"
   image_url="assets/img/background.jpg"
 %}

-Our analyses of the 1000 learned topics yielded interesting results, but clearly having 1000 topics is not exactly practical for a political compass!
-That is why, as the next step, we reduced them extracting the most important axes of partisan division, which consist of combinations of the above topics that best divide Democrats and Republicans[^3].
+Our analyses of the 1000 learned topics yielded interesting results, but clearly having 1000 topics is not exactly practical for a political compass.
+That is why, as the next step, we reduced the dimensionality with a technique called [NCA](https://en.wikipedia.org/wiki/Neighbourhood_components_analysis), extracting the most important axes of partisan division, which consist of combinations of the above topics that best divide Democrats and Republicans[^3].

 ### 3 Axes Is All You Need